I got a job!!!! BOO-YOW!

 Whether its who you know or not, 2.5 GPA vs 4.0, previous CNA/Tech/LPN experience or none, BSN or ADN - You've got to get out there and make something happen for yourself!
 Faxing in the good ol' resume just doesn't cut it anymore.
 Be PROACTIVE.

-once you've secretly (ha!) bagged your info, use that as your seller when emailing them. how do you do that, you ask? easy! go to the website of the company. look up their contact us info. somewhere on the overly detailed site, you should see a "@mycompany.org" listed. most companies have the usernames as their firstname.lastname@example.org. use that to your advantage. send an email using two versions. ex. email@example.com, or firstname.lastname@example.org. its bound to get to them. in your email. give a brief introduction of yourself. talk about how you'd be interested in working for their hospital etc etc, attach resume and hit send. the worst that could happen....it gets eaten by their spam folder, or self-deleted. the best...they wonder how in the heck you got their email and forwards your resume to their hiring manager after scrutinizing you by phone. if and when they call, they'll go through the motions and then hit you with that question. when they do ask, here's what you say: oh i was researching how blank hospital recently became a #1 stroke center, etc etc and saw your name and info. make sure you let it rollll off your tongue.
+Once you've secretly (ha!) bagged your info, use that as your seller when emailing them.
+How do you do that, you ask?
+Easy!
+Go to the website of the company.
+Look up their contact us info.
+Somewhere on the overly detailed site, you should see a "@mycompany.org" listed.
+Most companies have the usernames as their first name.
+Lastname@mycompany.org.
+Use that to your advantage.
+Send an email using two versions.
+Ex.
+Janice.Kay@mycompany.org, or firstname.lastname@example.org.
+Its bound to get to them.
+In your email.
+Give a brief introduction of yourself.
+Talk about how you'd be interested in working for their hospital etc etc, attach resume and hit send.
+The worst that could happen....It gets eaten by their spam folder, or self-deleted.
+The best...They wonder how in the heck you got their email and forwards your resume to their hiring manager after scrutinizing you by phone.
+If and when they call, they'll go through the motions and then hit you with that question.
+When they do ask, here's what you say: oh I was researching how blank hospital recently became a #1 stroke center, etc etc and saw your name and info.
+Make sure you let it roll off your tongue.

-ChicagoRNtoBSN has been a member since Dec '10 - from 'Anywhere I want to be!'.
-ChicagoRNtoBSN has '1yr' year(s) of nursing experience and specializes in 'ICU, ER, Chest Pain Center'.
+ChicagoRNtoBSN joined Dec '10 - from 'Anywhere I want to be!'.
+ChicagoRNtoBSN has '1yr' year(s) of experience and specializes in 'ICU, ER, Chest Pain Center'.
 Posts: 46 Likes: 156; Learn more about ChicagoRNtoBSN by visiting their allnursesPage1Feb 16, '11 by ChicagoRNtoBSNThanks CeilingCat!
 I'm all about sharing is caring!